 Which Olives Are Used To Make Olive Oil?

 Different cultivars produce different olives, which all have their own shape, color, and flavor.
-Olive oils can be a blend – meaning they use olives from two or more varietals – or a monovarietal.
+Olive oils can be a blend – meaning they use olives of two or more varieties – or a monovarietal.
 A monovarietal, also called monocultivar, means they were made from a single olive cultivar.